Anonymous Bodies in an Empty Room

-Anonymous Bodies in an Empty Room is the third live album by the New York City band Swans.
+Anonymous Bodies in an Empty Room is the fourth live album by the New York City band Swans.
 It was recorded from shows on their The Burning World tour.

 Track listing

 †The second half of an unreleased song from 1988 entitled "A Young Girl Needs More".
 This and another song, "The Unknown", appeared only in live form during that tour.